DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-gcp.md

 Once inside the instance we now need to install Atlas CE.
 We've put together a script that does a lot of the leg work (create environments and installing Atlas CE).

+* Make sure you're in your home directory.
+You can make sure of this by running `cd ~`
 * To get the script, we'll run `wget https://gist.githubusercontent.com/pippinlee/d2b98a7ff058e66b558bfb331f3a4635/raw/36e6119935180e232437107fd8a77e7c2a40841b/install_atlas.sh`.
 This will give us the Atlas CE installer file
 * Running `bash install_atlas.sh` will install Atlas CE and start it running within Docker
 * Next we'll source the conda environment created by Atlas by running `source ~/.bashrc` and then `conda activate atlas_ce_env`